keithamus/tempus-js.com/docs/browser-getting-started.md

 ### Minifying Tempus

-Tempus -- when fully uncompressed -- is in around 10 times the size of the fully uncompressed version.
+Tempus -- when fully compressed -- is abound 10 times smaller than the full, uncompressed version.
 You should always make sure your JavaScript assets as compressed as possible.
 For more information on building Tempus, please refer to the [build documentation for browsers](/docs/browser-building-tempus)